Jayme Closs, girl who went missing after parents were killed, found safe

-A Wisconsin girl who vanished after someone broke into her family's house and killed her parents was found alive Thursday, according to police.
+A Wisconsin girl who vanished after someone broke into her family's house and killed her parents has been found alive, according to police.

-Here's the update from Barron County Sheriff's Office on Jayme Closs on Thursday:
+Here's the update from Barron County Sheriff's Office on Jayme Cross:

 Jayme Closs has been located